-ANCILLARY SERVICE TYPE DESCRIPTION ERCOT AUTHORITY ACTION Black Start Service Reference: Protocol Section 3.14.2, Black Start The provision of Generation Resources under a Black Start Agreement, which are capable of self-starting without support from within ERCOT in the event of a blackout.
-Provide emergency Dispatch Instructions to begin restoration to a secure operating state after a total or partial blackout.
+ANCILLARY SERVICE TYPE DESCRIPTION ERCOT AUTHORITY ACTION Black Start Service (BSS) Reference: Protocol Section 3.14.2, Black Start The provision of Generation Resources under a Black Start Agreement, which are capable of self-starting without support from within ERCOT in the event of a Partial Blackout or Blackout.
+Provide emergency Dispatch Instructions to begin restoration to a secure operating state after a Partial Blackout or Blackout.
 Reliability Must- Run (RMR) Service Reference: Protocol Section 3.14.1, Reliability Must Run The provision of Generation Resource capacity and energy under an RMR Agreement.
 Enter into contractual agreements to retain units required for reliable operations.
 Direct the operation of those units that otherwise would not operate and that are necessary to provide reliable operations.